CH-nexDigital/tuto-elastic/README.md

 }
 ```

-## Ingest data into Elasticsearch with Logstash
+## Example 1 : Ingest data into Elasticsearch with Logstash
 Let's connect Confluent Kafka and Elasticsearch with Logstash.
 Note that Confluent has its own Kafka Connect Elasticsearch Connector but it is only working with Elasticsearch 2.x, 5.x, or 6.x.
 Normally, if you followed the installation steps of this tutorial, you will get a version like 7.x, so you have to use Logstash instead of Kafka Connect Elasticsearch connector.

 One scenario of this part is that you have a data source that streams to Kafka and you want to index those data in Elasticsearch to make them searchable.